VisiRule Business Rules Engine

 Each visitor leaves a footprint of their visit, the path they took, the answers used, rules fired and the conclusion reached.
 VisiRule collects these.
 You can visualize and analyze this traffic to gain insight into a chart's performance, and learn how to improve it based on actual usage.

 VisiRule generates executable rules in terms of the Flex expert systems toolkit.
-Flex supports both forwards and backward chaining rules and uses an English like Knowledge Specification Language (KSL).
-You can define and invoke Flex from within VisiRule.
-VisiRule/Flex is built on LPA Prolog, a well established logic-based AI language, which provides meta-reasoning and the ability to backtrack thru a search space to find alternate solution paths.
+Flex supports both forwards and backward chaining rules, frames, slots, actions, groups and uses an English like Knowledge Specification Language (KSL) which you can use to define and invoke additional rules in Flex or Prolog.
+Flex is built on LPA Prolog, a well established logic-based AI language, which supports meta-reasoning and backtracking across alternate solutions.
+Prolog also supports recursion, list processing and backtracking to find alternate solutions.

-Flex also supports frames, procedures, as well as, access to other programming languages such as Prolog, C#, Java, VB and .NET.
+Flex supports frames, procedures, as well as, access to other programming languages such as Prolog, Python, C#, Java, VB and .NET.
 This provides for a multi-layer development environment.
-The high-performance LPA Business Rules Engine plus a wide range of business rules tools makes full integration into back-end services easy, and provides a powerful Digital Decisioning Platform.
+LPA also provide toolkits to support Data Mining and Case Based Reasoning.
+The high-performance LPA Business Rule Engine plus this wide range of rules tools and integration into back-end services, makes VisiRule+Flex+LPA Prolog a very powerful Digital Decisioning Platform.

 Conditional Rules and Complex Expressions